 The high cost of health and inadequate or no health insurance can prevent an individual from seeking care.
-In addition to cost, many other barriers contribute to access issues and unmet healthcare needs, such as transportation, health literacy, discrimination, mistrust, cultural sensitivity and difficulty navigating the healthcare system.
-As a result, access to healthcare often varies based on demographics and location.
+In addition to cost, many other barriers contribute to access issues and unmet healthcare needs, such as transportation, health literacy, discrimination, mistrust, cultural sensitivity and difficulty navigating the healthcare system.7 As a result, access to healthcare often varies based on demographics and location.

 - "Access to healthcare" was the number two quality of life concern for survey respondents and ranked consistently high across demographic groups.
 Access to care was also a major theme in the Forces of Change discussions, with a focus on the rising costs of healthcare and transportation issues. - There is a high percentage of linguistically isolated individuals in Fairfax County (7.3%).
 These individuals face more challenges in terms of finding providers who are culturally and linguistically accessible.
-Related concerns were raised in focus group discussions. - In Fairfax and Loudoun Counties, almost one third of individuals living below 138% of the federal poverty line were uninsured, compared to one in five people in the United States as a whole.
+Related concerns were raised in focus group discussions. - The majority (72%) of Alexandria's uninsured population are foreign-born residents and most (61%) are not citizens.8 Nearly half (48%) of all non-citizens in Alexandria are uninsured.8 - In Fairfax County, almost one third of individuals living below 138% of the federal poverty line were uninsured, compared to one in five people in the United States as a whole.